-Architect Stéphane Beel is responsible for the video below he shares his vision and experiences on The re-shaping of the Silo Building is a delicate task.
-On the one hand, the massive silos must be preserved as a beacon within the
+Architect Stéphane Beel is responsible for the shares his vision and experiences on the project.
+It The re-shaping of the Silo Building is a delicate task.
+On one hand, the massive silos must be preserved as a beacon within the